All your Summit County Recycling Information in One Location!

 The added fee will be used to:

-• Construct new landfill cells (existing cells at 3-Mile Landfill will reach its capacity in late 2017) and close the existing cell
+- Construct new landfill cells (existing cells at 3-Mile Landfill reached capacity in late 2017) and close the existing cell

 Residential Curbside Collection